 improving health services

-in the regions
+and access in the regions

 The EU's cohesion policy invests in health, a key asset for regional development and competitiveness, in order to reduce economic and social disparities.
 The health sector and public health policy is a very important issue across the European Union.
 Health spending accounts for almost 10% of the GDP in Europe with those people employed in health related fields accounting for 15% of the European workforce.

 Cohesion policy investments in health are closely linked with the EU's health policy framework, including needs assessment and cost-effectiveness.
 Investments may address a number of different areas such as Europe’s ageing population, healthcare infrastructure and sustainable systems, e-health, health coverage and health promotion programmes.

 The Coronavirus Response Investment Initiative (CRII) was adopted on 1 April, 2020 to mobilise cohesion policy to flexibly respond to the rapidly emerging needs in the context of the COVID-19 pandemic.
 The objective is to target more support to the most exposed sectors, such as healthcare, SMEs and labour markets, and help to the most affected territories in Member States and their citizens.In relation to health, the initiative includes provisions to accelerate and enhance support to Coronavirus related expenditure including the financing of health equipment, medicines, testing and treatment facilities, medical equipment (including ventilators and masks), training and supplementary wage support to health personnel and support to vulnerable groups (such as medical assistance or home care services).Accelerated procedures are also now in place to support the reallocation of EU cohesion policy financing.It is expected that many national and regional programmes will come forward with reprogramming proposals in the coming months based on their specific needs.